How To Get A Job At A Gym With No Experience – Step By Step

 You have (hopefully) no fear of ridicule or embarrassment from any small mistakes you make in these sessions, and it will give you a pretty accurate idea of what it is like to do in a full-time role.

-It’s a perfect time to learn how to structure a great session, learn to speak to people on a 1-2-1 basis, and discover how much can be achieved within different session lengths.
+It’s a perfect time to learn how to structure a great session, learn to speak to people on a 1-2-1 basis and discover how much can be achieved within different session lengths.
 How many sets and reps you can complete in a half-hour or one-hour session may be drastically different from what you might have written down in your session program.

 You can ask for feedback and constructive criticism to learn from your sessions so that you can be confident when you are taking on your real sessions you are giving the best program possible.

-Treat these sessions exactly as you would a paid session, with warm-ups, exercise explanation, instruction timed rest periods, and stretching sessions.
+Treat these sessions exactly as you would a paid session, with warm-ups, exercise explanation, and instruction timed rest periods, and stretching sessions.
 They should be no different from what you would give whilst working professionally as a gym instructor or pt.

 3. Send a work experience email request to all your local gyms and health clubs